logo

 Behavioural Science iq 186

-In this essay, we will discuss certain qualities that many people believe are necessary for becoming a successful behavioral scientist (except having the IQ 186).
+In this essay, we will discuss certain qualities which are necessary for becoming a successful behavioral scientist (besides having an IQ 186).

 1.1 Organizational Ability